palekirill/genius-loci-tower/README.md

-# genius_loci_tower (demo)
+# genius_loci_tower

-short interactive point-and-click experience built with html5 canvas and javascript, created entirely with the help of AI.
+short interactive point-and-click experience built with html5 canvas and javascript, created with love and entirely with the help of ai — where the genius loci story began.

 ## features